Major Wilkins was born in Portsmouth, Va., Sept. 28, 1917, and was killed in action in Rabaul, New Britain, Nov. 2, 1943.

 Major Wilkins' combat missions, which totaled 254 hours against the enemy, also earned him the Silver Star, four Distinguished Flying Crosses, and two Air Medals.

-full citation from the Congressional Medal of Honor Society website.
+See the full citation from the Congressional Medal of Honor Society website.